felixzieger/think-in-sync/README.md

 ## What technologies are used for this project?

-This project is built with .
+This project is built with

 - Vite
 - TypeScript
 - React
 - shadcn-ui
 - Tailwind CSS
+- Supabase